-People with ADHD may also have additional problems, such as sleep and anxiety disorders.
+People with ADHD sometimes have additional problems, such as sleep and anxiety disorders.

-More recently, some adults describe experiencing “late-onset ADHD” in that they now meet the diagnostic criteria but did not during childhood.
+Some adults describe experiencing “late-onset ADHD”, which means they now meet the diagnostic criteria but didn’t during childhood.

 What can I do?

 It can be difficult to separate normal child development behaviour from that of an ADHD diagnosis.
-However, if you do have concerns then you should consider raising them with your child's teacher, their school's special educational needs co-ordinator (SENCO) or GP if you think their behaviour may be different from most children their age.
+However, if you do have concerns, consider raising them with your child's teacher, their school's special educational needs co-ordinator (SENCO) or GP if you think their behaviour is different from most children their age.

-It's also a good idea to speak to your GP if you're an adult and you think you may have ADHD but weren't diagnosed with the condition as a child.
+Speak to your GP if you're an adult and you think you may have ADHD, but weren't diagnosed with the condition as a child.

-It is possible to find indicative self-diagnosis tools online, however these should never be seen as definitive and diagnosis will normally take place by a specialist psychiatrist, or other appropriately qualified healthcare professional with training and expertise in the diagnosis of ADHD, following a referral from your GP.
+Self-diagnosis tools can be found online, but the results are not definitive.
+A diagnosis should be made by a specialist psychiatrist, or other appropriately qualified healthcare professional with training and expertise in the diagnosis of ADHD, following a referral made by your GP.

 The World Health Organization Adult Self-Report Scale (ASRS) Screener can be a useful starting point to facilitate the conversation with your GP.

-You can find lots more information on the symptoms, diagnosis and treatment of ADHD in both children and adults by visiting NHS Choices.
+For information on the symptoms, diagnosis and treatment of ADHD in both children and adults, visit NHS Choices.

-The ADHD Foundation website also contains a wealth of information, including details of available training for professionals.
+The ADHD Foundation also provides information, and details of training for professionals.

-If you are an adult with ADHD, or if you think you may have ADHD, there is also an online support group website.
-It contains a wealth of information, advice and research.
+If you are an adult with ADHD or if you think you may have ADHD, there's also an online support group website with information, advice and research.